 Ideally, this data should be conveyed to fleet managers in real time – especially crashes.

-In addition to collecting this data, fleet managers should also publish weekly Driver Safety Scorecards – exception-based reports that include data on the frequency of these events, per driver.
+In addition to collecting this data, fleet managers should also publish weekly driver scorecards – exception-based reports that include data on the frequency of these events, per driver.

 Of course, more detailed scorecards should also be shared with individual drivers, for educational and coaching purposes.
 Some fleets call these RAG (Red, Amber, Green) reports, for the colors used to indicate each driver’s risk profile.
 Whatever you call them, they are essential element for driver coaching and improving driver behavior.